Trusted WordPress tutorials, when you need them most.

 The New York Times

-• Content creators and podcasters could gate their most valuable media content to make it exclusive to their paying customers.
+• 🎙️ Content creators and podcasters can gate their most valuable media content to make it exclusive for paying customers.

-• Photographers and artists can use paywall plugins to sell artwork licenses, digital downloads, or high-resolution images.
+• 🎨 Artists and photographers can use paywall plugins to sell artwork licenses, digital downloads, or high-resolution images.

-• Freelancers or agencies could charge a fee to access premium resources, like templates or support.
+• ℹ️ Freelancers or agencies can charge a fee to access premium resources like templates or support.

-A paywall is often used to monetize your content, so you get paid for all the valuable information you provide to your audience.
+A paywall is often used to monetize content, allowing you to earn revenue for the valuable information you provide to your audience.

 But it’s also a great way to grow your email list since you can require users to create an account to access premium content.